-Our one day Avalanche Awareness course is aimed specifically at winter walkers who find themselves in the mountain environment making decisions about the stability of the snowpack.
+Our one day Avalanche Awareness training course is aimed at winter hill walkers who find themselves in the mountain environment making decisions about the stability of the snowpack.

 Understanding an avalanche forecast and being able to apply this information to a map is essential.
-Once on the mountain being able to identify key places, safe routes and slopes angles are all very important skills.
+Once on the mountain, being able to identify key places, safe routes and slope angles are all vital skills.

-On this course we start with the basics and work through to planning and going on a mountain journey:
+We start with the basics and work through to planning and going on a mountain journey as follows:

-The focus of the day is to learn about avalanche avoidance and to have a greater understanding of how avalanches are triggerd.
+The focus of the day is to learn about avalanche avoidance and gain greater understanding of how avalanches are triggered.

-To get the most out of this course you should have some winter walking experience and be happy moving about the mountains.
+To get the most from this course you should have some winter walking experience and be comfortable moving in the mountains.